Vavilikolanu Subbarao

 Vavilikolanu Subba Rao or Andhra Valmiki or Vaasu Daasa Swami (23 January 1863 – 1 August 1939) was a Sanskrit scholar and a Telugu poet, often known by the epithet Andhra Valmiki.

 He was first Telugu scholar to translate Sanskrit version of Valmiki Ramayana into Telugu.
 His translation of Sanskrit version of Valmiki Ramayana into Telugu was entitled as "Mandaram".

 Early life

 Vavilikolanu Subbarao born on 23 January 1863 at Jammalamadugu, Kadapa in Andhra pradesh.
 His parents were Ramachandrarao and Kanakamamba.
 He married Ranganayakamma.
-They belonged to Golconda vyapari sect of Niyogi Brahmins.
+They belonged to Golconda vyapari sect of Telugu Niyogi Brahmins.

 He joined the revenue department as a revenue inspector and later got promotion as acting Tehsildar during 1883 to 1900.
 However, during his service in revenue department, he contracted tuberculosis and resigned from job.

 Between 1900 and 1904, Subba Rao stayed at Nellore.
 From here he has published a small magazine called Bharati.

 In 1904 he joined Madras Presidency College as Lecturer or Pandit in Telugu for teaching Telugu literature.